-There is a Council appointed Board of Directors for LeisureSK Ltd which comprises senior officers.
-The Board is responsible for overseeing the strategic direction of the company and its financial and operational performance.
-Membership of the Board of Directors is complemented by a Non-Executive Director who was recruited in recognition of his significant leisure knowledge and experience.

-There are robust contract monitoring arrangements in place to ensure that LeisureSK Ltd deliver on the contract objectives and key performance indicators.
+There is a Council appointed Board of Directors for LeisureSK Ltd which is responsible for overseeing the strategic direction of the company and its financial and operational performance.
+Membership of the Board of Directors is complemented by a Non-Executive Director who was recruited in recognition of their significant leisure knowledge and experience.
+Council Officers perform the 'client' role ensuring robust contract monitoring arrangements are in place to ensure that LeisureSK Ltd deliver on the contract objectives and key performance indicators.